History of the English penny (1603–1707): The Early Stuarts

 When Elizabeth died unmarried and childless in 1603, the throne passed to James VI of Scotland, a great-grandson of Henry VII, who ruled in England as James I. James's silver coinage changed little from that of Elizabeth in production and style.
 The most notable feature was the introduction of a copper farthing to help with the problem of small change.
 With inflation, the penny continued to become a less important denomination.

 The first coinage, of 1603–4, shows a bust of the king facing right with the inscription I D G ROSA SINE SPINA on the obverse, and a shield including the Scottish coat of arms on the reverse.
 The second (1604–1619) and third coinages show a rose instead of the king's bust on the obverse, with the I D G ROSA SINE SPINA inscription, while the reverse contains a thistle surrounded by the inscription TUETUR UNITA DEUS – May God guard these united (kingdoms).
 All the coins were minted at the Tower of London.

 In 1625 the 25-year-old second son of James I, Charles I, inherited the throne (his older brother Henry having died before his father).
-Unfortunately Charles's political judgment was appalling – he reigned for eleven years without convening the Parliament of England, as he was not disposed to accept direction from it when it was sitting, and the ensuing Civil War eventually cost Charles both his crown and his head.
+Unfortunately Charles's political judgment was appalling – he reigned for eleven years without convening the Parliament of England, as he was not disposed to accept direction from it when it was sitting, and the ensuing English Civil War eventually cost Charles both his crown and his head.

 Numismatically, Charles I's reign is without doubt the most interesting and complicated of any English monarch.
 Many varieties were produced at the Tower mint, and a number of provincial mints were opened during the Civil War, though as these were mainly opened to produce coins to pay the troops, the number of pennies produced there was quite low, as larger denominations were preferred.
 Between 1630 and 1639 the Frenchman, Nicholas Briot produced a milled coinage which for the first time included pennies.
 The quality of Briot's coins is superb, and one can only conclude that the only reason the Tower mint was not turned over completely to machine production was professional jealousy from the other workers.